loekd/ServiceFabric.BackupRestore/README.md

 ## Demo
-Run the demo app on your local dev cluster, to see how it works. https://github.com/loekd/ServiceFabric.BackupRestore/tree/master/demo
+Run the demo app on your local dev cluster, to see how it works. https://github.com/loekd/ServiceFabric.BackupRestore/tree/master/demo Change this line https://github.com/loekd/ServiceFabric.BackupRestore/blob/master/demo/MyStatefulService/Program.cs#L25 to point to a folder on your dev box.

 ## Enable your Stateful Service for Backup & Restore: